 A lower-end doorman option is to install a telephone entry system at your property’s entrance.

 If you use a telephone entry system, you’ll have to connect one of the system’s ‘call’ buttons to a telephone managed by building staff or a concierge service.
-When a visitor arrives, they press the ‘call’ button to speak to the doorman.
-The property staff can answer the call and have a conversation with the visitor before granting them property access.
+When visitors arrive, they press the ‘call’ button to speak to the doorman.
+The property staff can answer the call and converse with the visitor before granting them property access.

 Telephone entry systems are less expensive to install than higher-end virtual doorman solutions.
-However, they lack a video calling component — which means building staff can’t see who’s at the door before opening it for a visitor.
+However, they lack a video calling component, so building staff can’t see who’s at the door before opening it for a visitor.
 They also don’t take photos or record video footage when visitors enter the building.
-This leaves your property less secure and more susceptible to issues like package theft.
+This leaves your property less secure and more susceptible to package theft.

 That’s why the best option for doorman services is to install a smart video intercom system.